 NRPA, in collaboration with National League of Cities and the Children & Nature Network, will discuss innovative and replicable strategies parks can employ to create meaningful connections between the outdoors and communities.
 With a focus on equitable access, participants will have the opportunity to discuss barriers and discover field-tested tools and collaborative strategies that maximize benefits for whole communities.

-NRPA 2017 Conference Social Equity BundleContains 4 Product(s)
+NRPA 2017 Conference Social Equity BundleContains 4 Product(s) 4 new product(s) added recently

 This is as bundle of 4 sessions recorded from the NRPA 2017 Annual Conference on the topic of "Social Equity."
 Included in this package are the following sessions: Build a 21st Century Diverse Workforce and Inclusive Work Environment at Your Agency Today, Inclusive Outreach for Equitable Results: Using a Logic Model for the Get Moving Initiative, Public-Private Park Partnerships to Achieve Healthy Equity, and Innovative Strategies to Connect Communities to Nature.